 In August 2018, the FASB issued ASU No. 2018-15, "Intangibles-Goodwill and Other-Internal-Use Software (Topic 350): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That is a Service Contract."
-ASU No. 2018-15 aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
-ASU No. 2018-15 is effective for the Company on a prospective or retrospective basis beginning on January 1, 2020, with early adoption permitted.
-The Company is currently evaluating the impact of ASU No. 2018-15 on its financial position, results of operations and liquidity.
+ASU No. 2018-15 aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract, with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
+ASU No. 2018-15 was effective for the Company on a prospective or retrospective basis beginning on January 1, 2020.
+The adoption of ASU No. 2018-15 is not expected to have a material impact on the Company's financial position, results of operations and liquidity.

 In August 2018, the FASB issued ASU No. 2018-14, "Compensation-Retirement Benefits-Defined Benefit Plans-General (Topic 715): Disclosure Framework-Changes to the Disclosure Requirements for Defined Benefit Plans."
 ASU No. 2018-14 removes certain disclosures that are not considered cost beneficial, clarifies certain required disclosures and requires certain additional disclosures.
-ASU No. 2018-14 is effective for the Company on a retrospective basis beginning in the year ending December 31, 2020, with early adoption permitted.
-The Company is currently evaluating the impact of ASU No. 2018-14 on its financial position, results of operations and liquidity.
+ASU No. 2018-14 was effective for the Company on a retrospective basis beginning in the year ending December 31, 2020.
+The adoption of ASU No. 2018-14 is not expected to have a material impact on the Company's financial position, results of operations and liquidity.

 In August 2018, the FASB issued ASU No. 2018-13, "Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
 ASU No. 2018-13 removes certain disclosure requirements related to the fair value hierarchy, modifies existing disclosure requirements related to measurement uncertainty and adds new disclosure requirements.
 ASU No. 2018-13 disclosure requirements include disclosing the changes in unrealized gains and losses for the period included in other comprehensive income for recurring Level 3 fair value measurements held at the end of the reporting period and the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements.
-ASU No. 2018-13 is effective for the Company beginning on January 1, 2020, with early adoption permitted.
+ASU No. 2018-13 was effective for the Company beginning on January 1, 2020.
 Certain disclosures in the new guidance will need to be applied on a retrospective basis and others on a prospective basis.
-The Company is currently evaluating the impact of ASU No. 2018-13 on its financial position, results of operations and liquidity.
+The adoption of ASU No. 2018-13 is not expected to have a material impact on the Company's financial position, results of operations and liquidity.